1. When is the park open?

 6. What wildlife can I see in the park?

 Grand Teton National Park is world-renowned for its wildlife viewing opportunities.
 Some of the most sought-after animals found inside the park include: moose, black and grizzly bears, pronghorn, elk, bald eagles, gray wolves, coyotes and bison.
-Always stay a safe distance of at least 100 yards from wolves and bears and 25 yards from all other wildlife.
+Always maintain a distance of at least 100 yards from wolves and bears and 25 yards from all other wildlife.
 Wild animals are unpredictable and can cause personal injury or even death if not respected.
 For more information on finding wildlife in the park and for guidelines on viewing animals safely in the park visit the Wildlife Viewing page.

 7. Where can I find information about day hikes and backcountry camping?